alethes/meteor-pages/README.md

 + **Infinite scrolling**.
 Easily controlled and fully leveraging the package's powerful features.
 + **Automatic generation of paginated tables**.
 + **Trivial customization on the fly**.
 Items per page, sorting, filters and more adjustable on the fly!
 Just modify a setting and see the pagination redrawing.
++ **Live sort**.
+All changes in the data are immediately reflected.
+Items move around within and across pages according to arbitrary sorting rules.

 Installation
 ------------